Bharatanatyam: Devadasis, anti-dance movement, colonial ban, and the decline

 In 1910, the Madras Presidency of the British Empire banned temple dancing, and with it the classical dance tradition in Hindu temples.

 The banning of temple dancing stemmed from the 1892 anti-dance movement and new, liberal colonial perspectives.
-What the English imagined nineteenth-century modernity to be did not include what they regarded Bharatanatyam to be, which they regarded as indecent.
-Coming from a deep orientalist perspective, the morality of people who performed Bharatanatyam was called into question.
+The English saw Bharatnatyam as indecent, failing to fit their idea of 19th-century modernity.
+Adopting a deep orientalist perspective, colonial authorities called into question the morality of people who performed Bharatanatyam.
 Accusations of prostitution were thrown around.
-Some women from traditionally performing communities were used as a way to showcase obscenity.
-New reforms disregarded local issues like production of the arts for the sake of liberalism and felt able to impose disruptive reforms that reshaped lives at all levels and subjected people to new standards.
-Colonial reforms were largely unsympathetic to local traditions, and dismissive of the industry surrounding producing art.
-The adoption of Anglo-Indian laws that imposed certain restrictions and regulations on certain expressions of sexuality, and more so regulations on bodies and sex in general, which in turn affected traditional dance practices.
-Temple dancing became caught in a web of multiple political agendas, hoping to bend this burgeoning morality issue to suit their cause.
-Colonial denunciations of the practice of temple dancing were caught up in liberal ideals of bringing modernity to India, where modernity was tied to Anglo-Protestant moral ideas about how bodies are viewed and how sexuality was presented.
+Some women from traditionally performing communities were used to exemplify alleged obscenity.
+New reforms disregarded local issues such as artistic production for the sake of liberalism, imposing disruptive reforms that reshaped lives at all levels and subjected people to new standards.
+Colonial reforms were largely unsympathetic to local traditions and dismissive of the industry surrounding art production.
+Anglo-Indian laws imposed certain restrictions and regulations on certain expressions of sexuality—and on bodies and sex in general—which in turn affected traditional dance practices.
+Advocates of multiple political agendas targeting temple dancing, seeking to shape this burgeoning morality issue to suit their causes.
+Colonial denunciations of the practice of temple dancing were caught up in liberal ideals of bringing modernity to India, where modernity was tied to Anglo-Protestant moral ideas about how bodies are viewed and how sexuality is presented.

 Post-colonial revival

 The 1910 ban triggered protests against the stereotyping and dehumanization of temple dancers.
-Tamil people were concerned that a historic and rich dance tradition was being victimized under the excuse of social reform.
-Classical art revivalists such as E. Krishna Iyer, a lawyer who had learned from traditional practitioners of Sadir, questioned the cultural discrimination and the assumed connection, asking why prostitution needs years of training for performance arts, and how killing performance arts could end any evils in society.
-Iyer was arrested and sentenced to prison on charges of nationalism, who while serving out his prison term persuaded his fellow political prisoners to support Bharatanatyam.
+The Tamil people were concerned that a historical and rich dance tradition was being victimized under the guise of social reform.
+Classical art revivalists such as E. Krishna Iyer, a lawyer who had learned from traditional practitioners of Sadir, questioned the cultural discrimination and the assumed connection, asking why prostitution would require years of training in the performance arts, and how killing performance arts could end any evils in society.
+Iyer, who was arrested and sentenced to prison on charges of nationalism, persuaded his fellow political prisoners to support Bharatanatyam while serving his prison term.

-While the British colonial government enforced laws to suppress Hindu temple dances, some from the West, such as the American dancer Esther Sherman moved to India in 1930, learned Indian classical dances, changed her name to Ragini Devi, and joined the movement to revive Bharatanatyam and other ancient dance arts.
+While the British colonial government enforced laws to suppress Hindu temple dances, some from the West, such as the American dancer Esther Sherman, who moved to India in 1930, learned Indian classical dances, and changed her name to Ragini Devi, joined the movement to revive Bharatanatyam and other ancient dance arts.

-The Indian independence movement in the early 20th century, already in progress, became a period of cultural foment and initiated an effort by its people to reclaim their culture and rediscover history.
-In this period of cultural and political turmoil, Bharatanatyam was revived as a mainstream dance outside of Hindu temples by artists such as Rukmini Devi Arundale, Balasaraswati and Yamini Krishnamurti They championed and performed the Pandanallur style and Thanjavur styles of Bharatanatyam.
+The Indian independence movement in the early 20th century, already in progress, became a period of cultural ferment and initiated an effort by the people to reclaim their culture and rediscover their history.
+In this period of cultural and political turmoil, Bharatanatyam was revived as a mainstream dance outside of Hindu temples by artists such as Rukmini Devi Arundale, Balasaraswati and Yamini Krishnamurti.
+They championed and performed the Pandanallur and Thanjavur styles of Bharatanatyam.